olegfomenko/blog/_posts/2024-06-09-ciphers-mode.md

 $$c_i = Enc(m_i, k)$$

 This mode is considered to be the worst modes from all.
-If two parts of input text are equal (that appears really often for real texts) it produces same ciphertext that can be used by hackers to broke our cypher.
+If two parts of input plaintext are equal (that appears really often for real texts) it produces same ciphertext that can be used by hackers to broke our cypher.

 ## CBC (cipher block chaining) mode

-One of the most popular modes is a CBC mode that performs xor operation for every next block of open text with previous ciphertext.
-This mode lacks the disadvantage of the ECB mode and outputs the different cipher texts even for same open texts.
+One of the most popular modes is a CBC mode that performs xor operation for every next block of  plaintext with previous ciphertext.
+This mode lacks the disadvantage of the ECB mode and outputs the different ciphertexts even for same plaintexts.

 $$c_i = Enc(m_i \oplus c_{i-1}, k)$$